Ingressive sound: Occurrence

 Ingressive sounds occur in many languages.
 Despite being a common phenomenon, they are frequently associated with Scandinavian languages.
 Most words that are subject to ingressive speech are feedback words ("yes, no") or very short or primal (a cry of pain or sobbing).
 It sometimes occurs in rapid counting to maintain a steady airflow throughout a long series of unbroken sounds.
 It is also very common in animals, frogs, dogs, and cats (purring).
 In English, ingressive sounds include when one says "Huh!" (a gasping sound) to express surprise or "Sss" (an inward hiss) to express empathy when another is hurt.

 Tsou and Damin have both been claimed to possess an ingressive phoneme.
 Neither claim has been validated to date however, and the Tsou claim has been nearly disproved.
-There are claims of Tohono O'odham women speaking entirely ingressively.
+There are claims of Tohono Oʼodham women speaking entirely ingressively.

 There are examples of ingressive sounds that belong to paralanguage.
 Japanese has what has been described an apicoprepalatal fricative approximant.
 This sound is similar to an inbreathed [s].
 It is used as a response to statements that are upsetting or as a sign of deference.
 Japanese-speakers also use an ingressive bilateral bidental friction as a "pre-turn opening in conversation" or to begin a prayer.